 - Cool and serve

-I use silicon doughnut molds for this recipe and also to make my Paleo Bagel recipe.
+I use two silicon doughnut molds for this Low-Carb Chocolate Donut recipe which yields eight donuts.
+I also use these molds to make my Paleo Bagel recipe.
 The metal molds (which are unfortunately non-stick) do not work very well and everything I’ve baked in them is a total mess to remove.
 These donuts, however, pop right out of the silicone molds.

-You can eat these adorable Paleo doughnuts with or without the glaze.
-For the boys I add India Tree brand sprinkles which make these an incredibly festive treat.
+You can eat these adorable low-carb donuts with or without the glaze.
+For the boys, I add India Tree sprinkles which make these an incredibly festive treat.
 If you use sprinkles (Let’s Do Organic is an even healthier brand, though not as colorful) be sure to let your glaze cool for 10 minutes or so prior to applying sprinkles, otherwise they will melt down into the glaze.